 Berwick-upon-Tweed is one of my favourite Scottish towns.
 If only it was in Scotland!
-Great historical features, fortifications, bridges, shops & nice folk.
+Historical features, fortifications, culture, shops and nice folk.

 When it comes to Berwick-upon-Tweed, yes, I am prepared to be controversial here, though only a little bit.
 This fine historic place just happens to be one of my favourite towns anywhere.
 It's just the right size and it wears its history plain to see in the shape of its well-preserved Elizabethan fortifications and its fine bridges across the River Tweed.
 In fact, I'll go further.
 We love Berwick.
 OK?
 That's just how it is.
 We go there as often as possible.
 It's only got one tiny drawback in our view, for including it in this Scottish site.
 We will return to this inconvenience further down the page...